adam-szalanski/github-repository-lister/README.md

 # GitHub Repository Lister

 The GitHub Repository Lister project provides a RESTful API for retrieving repositories and associated branches from the GitHub API based on a user's GitHub username.
-It utilizes the Spring Framework to handle HTTP requests and interacts with the GitHub API to fetch and present repository data.
+It utilizes the Spring Framework and reactive programming with WebClient to handle HTTP requests and interact with the GitHub API.

 ## Functionality